volatiletech/authboss/hydra/hconsenter/readme.md

 # hConsenter

 Minimalist go client for hydra login consent flow.
 Essentially it provides typed wrappers for the following paths.
 Response models are sourced from ory sdk.
-Hydra as an oath2 server needs an identity service, this client is intended to be all you'll need to interact with hydra to complete the flow.
+Hydra as an oath2 server requires a 'login consent flow', this client is intended to be all you'll need to interact with hydra to complete the flow.

 ```go
   PathGetLogin  = "/oauth2/auth/requests/login" // LoginRequest